BrandaoJatoba/BrandaoJatoba/README.md

 ## Hi There!

-- 👋 Hi, I’m João Felipe Brandão Jatobá, or @BrandaoJatoba for short
-- 👀 I’m interested in learning how to code.
+👋 Hi, I’m João Felipe Brandão Jatobá, or @BrandaoJatoba for short 👀 I’m a CS Student and I'm interested in learning how to code.
-- 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on simple projects that help me learn more.
+🌱 I’m currently learning Python and Java.
+I already know the basics of HTML\CSS 💞️ I’m looking to collaborate on simple projects that help me learn more.
-- 📫 DM me if you will.
+📫 DM me if you want to chat or something...

 <div align="center">
   <a href="https://github.com/BrandaoJatoba">